Exploration-Lab/BookSQL/DATA/README.md

 # BookSQL (A Large Scale Text-to-SQL Dataset for Accounting Domain)

-The dataset can be obtained by filling this google [form](#).
+The dataset can be obtained via [Hugging Face](https://huggingface.co/datasets/Exploration-Lab/BookSQL).
 After filling this form, you will get access to the dataset link in a week.
 Please note that data is free to use for academic research and but not for commercial usage.

 ## BookSQL dataset statistics